Custom camera

 AREngineInterop

-Provides Huawei AR Engine support on HarmonyOS 4.x and earlier versions, using a custom camera to leverage the motion tracking capabilities provided by the phone.
+Provides Huawei AR Engine support on HarmonyOS 4.x and earlier versions, utilizing a custom camera to access the motion tracking capabilities offered by the phone.

 Head-mounted displays